FoxSecIntel/dmarc.exe/README.md

 -Outputs results to the terminal

 ## Goals
-Give threat intel and mail engineers rapid insight into spoofing attacks

-Enable visibility and automation at any scale — even cron

-Experiment with AI, not depend on it
+-Give threat intel and mail engineers rapid insight into spoofing attacks -Enable visibility and automation at any scale — even cron -Experiment with AI, not depend on it